How Much Does the Average 30-Year-Old Have Saved?

-If you happen to save more while in 20s things are likely to work out for you quite well.
+If you happen to invest more while in 20s things are likely to work out for you quite well.
 We actually need to give credit to compound interest.
 If you make cash investments at an early age, the amount will have decades to grow, and therefore there will be no problem if you happen to contribute lesser later in life.

 Saving funds for retirement at an early age will help you accommodate other essential goals in your budget as you grow old.
 So then, what is the exact amount you need to have saved at 30?
 Well, financial suggests an amount equal to your yearly salary.

 In addition, the experts recommend that you save at least 15% of your annual salary each year in order to achieve that target.
-What is more, it will be wise to put your savings into investments rather than having them dormant in the account.
-However, you are intending to live lavishly after retirement.
-If this is the case, then aim at saving more.
+What is more, it will be wise to put your savings into investments rather than having them dormant in the account the average savings per age.

 Even so, a 15% saving will still lead to a significant amount that can sustain you even if you live lavishly.
 If you cannot start saving this percentage right away, no need to worry.
 You still have time and you can start at a lower percentage and increase by 1% until you are there.

 How Much To Be Saved For Emergencies?

 Well, save at least amount that equals your 3-6 months living costs.
 How do you do your math here?
 It is quite simple.
 Use the 50/30/20 rule and you will successfully manage.

 On the other hand, variable expenses change and may include entertainment and grocery costs among others.
 Variable costs should take a maximum of 30% of your net earnings.
 The remaining 20% should go to savings.
 In light of the above, your living expenses total to 80% of your net monthly earnings.

-However, optimist, we may be, something wrong is always bound to happen and that is why you really need to save for emergencies.
+However, optimist, we may be, something wrong is always tends to happen and that is why you really need to save for emergencies.
 Failure to save may compel you to turn to loans and this may end up being too expensive.

 To achieve this target, start saving the maximum you can while in the 20s.
 As you get older, you are likely to have other responsibilities and this may limit how much you can save.
 But if you save at the early stages of life, it will be easier to carry other responsibilities and still keep saving.